 Monthly payments can only be determined once an income and expenditure has been completed with an advisor.
 Depending on the solution entered into, a percentage of your debts could be written off.
 How much will depend on the programme and your unique financial situation.

-The above factors are not guaranteed but are dependent on the debt solution that you enter into.
+The above factors are not guaranteed and are dependent on the debt solution that you enter into.
 Please see below for information on the advantages and disadvantages associated with some debt solutions.

-If you're in debt it can feel like there is no escape – but in three simple steps, we could help you start to deal with it and put you in touch with an expert to provide advice and recommend a practical debt solution based on your situation.
+If you're in debt it can feel like there is no escape – but in three simple steps, we could help you start to deal with it.
+We can and put you in touch with an expert to who can provide advice and recommend a practical debt solution based on your situation.

 Simply fill in our form and answer a few questions so we can see if we can help you